Chalarangelo/30-seconds-of-code/blog_posts/testing-redux-connected-components.md

 export default renderConnected;
 ```

-The utility above uses the `createStore` function and the `<Provider>` component to wrap a redux-connected component to the passed state, while using React Testing Library's `render` to finally render the result.
+This utility uses the `createStore` function and the `<Provider>` component to wrap a redux-connected component to the passed state.
+Then it uses React Testing Library's `render` to finally render the result.

 Remember to replace `import` statements with the appropriate files and exports to set up the utility as necessary.
 After creating the utility function and saving it in an appropriate file, you can use it like this: